apaschenko/lenka/README.md

 ## typeOf

 ### Motivation
-The built-in javascript operator does not work satisfactorily because it has remained unchanged from the earliest versions of the language.
+The built-in `typeof` javascript operator does not work satisfactorily because it has remained unchanged from the earliest versions of the language.
 There are many alternative solutions, but they all have serious drawbacks: Almost all of them do not work well with user-defined classes, as well as platform-specific classes (for example, Node.js classes).
 Let's take for example one of the most popular solutions - [kind-of](https://www.npmjs.com/package/kind-of):
 ```typescript